IDT-ITI/Visual-Audio-Discrepancy-Detection/README.md

 }
 ```

-The "TAU Audio-Visual Urban Scenes 2021" dataset, which serves as the basis for our experimental protocol, is introduced in [2]:
+The "TAU Audio-Visual Urban Scenes 2021" dataset, which serves as the basis for our experimental protocol, was introduced in [2]:
 ```
 @inproceedings{Wang2021_ICASSP,
   title={A Curated Dataset of Urban Scenes for Audio-Visual Scene Analysis},